-Are these pancakes gluten-free?
+Are almond flour banana pancakes gluten-free?

 These banana pancakes are gluten-free since almond flour is naturally gluten-free.

-Are they dairy free?
+Are these pancakes dairy free?

 These banana pancakes are also dairy-free because this recipe has no butter or milk.

-Can I make mini pancakes?
+Can I make them into mini pancakes?

 Absolutely!
 To make mini silver dollar almond flour banana pancakes, only add 2 Tablespoons of batter to the hot pan.
 You will also need to reduce the cooking time by about 1 minute.